 Reader Question: How Do I Become A Strong Independent Woman?

 I’ve followed you for quite some time now and I just wanted to let you know that I absolutely admire you.
-I’m 23 and have always wished for the courage to be an independent, strong woman, out on my own, yet I have always fallen back to dating another guy, or depending on someone else for some sort of happiness.
+I’m 23 and have always wished for the courage to be a strong independent woman, out on my own, yet I have always fallen back to dating another guy, or depending on someone else for some sort of happiness.
 Did you ever struggle with the same problem?

 Hi honey, thank you for your message and kind words.
 Yes, of course I have had the same problem!
 I wasn’t the badass I am now without much trial and error, humiliation and regretful mistakes, believe me!
 But over the years, I have put in the work to improve myself and be better at life.
 I grew up in a poor and abusive home, took party drugs for ten years and have an every day battle with negative thinking and keeping depression at bay.